 Preparing for Application to Competitive Universities

-In Phase 2, students will participate in small group tutorials each week for every subject they are engaging with, as well as a 4-day residential programme in Cambridge on 19–22 August 2024.
-On completing this stage, students will be provided with an award that reflects their commitment to the programme and the additional STEM SMART work that they have been doing.
-They will also be provided with a statement about the award that they may use in their UCAS personal statement.
+On completing this stage (in December), students will be provided with an award that reflects their commitment to the programme and the additional STEM SMART work that they have been doing.
+They will also be provided with advice on how to describe their engagement in the STEM SMART programme in their UCAS personal statement.

 Phase 3